raspberrypilearning/surprise-animation/en/step_4.md

 --- task ---

-Select the **object** sprite.
+Select the 🎂🎾🎁 **interesting object** sprite.
 Add a script to make the surprise start when you want it to.

 You will need to choose a time delay that works for your project.
 If you have a character that spends a long time being curious, you will need to choose a longer delay.